Brin-o/A-Haunted-Garden/content/notes/zine.md

 ---
 title: "The Zine Workshop"
 ---
+Small little handcrafted piece of print for each other.

+### A list of ideas
-1. Prepare a zine for Jen about how to make zines!
+1. Make a zine about [how to make zines](notes/zine/how2zine.md)
 2. A ghost's guide to astrology
 3. a haunted crossword puzzle
 4. frog and toadification of ghosts